York College for Girls

 York College for Girls was a girls' school in York, England, founded in 1908 and closed in 1997.

-The school was founded by the Church Schools Company (later the United Church Schools Trust) and opened with twelve pupils on 24 January 1908 in Low Petergate, York, in a building dating to around 1725.
+The school was founded by the Church Schools Company (later the United Church Schools Trust) and opened with twelve pupils on 24 January 1908 on Low Petergate, York, in a building dating to around 1725.
 By 1997, the school had about 200 pupils and was in the same buildings with later extensions.

 In 1996, there were reports of a "cash crisis" and the school closed in 1997.

 The buildings are Grade II* listed, and after the school closed they became the home of the restaurant La Vecchia Scuola ("the old school" in Italian), which is still in operation.